NeilJustice/FileArb/README.md

    [--random-bytes]
 ```

-FileArb `create-binary-file` mode creates in a specified `--target` directory a file named `binaryfile.bin` containing `--bytes` number of binary 0 bytes.
+`create-binary-file` creates in a specified `--target` directory a file named `binaryfile.bin` containing `--bytes` number of binary 0 bytes.

 Console output for `filearb create-binary-file --target=. --bytes=2G` on Linux: